Dry Eye Prevention And Treatment

 • Spending more than a couple of hours per day on the computer

-Fortunately, dry eye is largely preventable or, at least, easily managed in five simple steps.
+Fortunately, healthy lifestyle choices go a long way toward preventing dry eye and minimizing its irritating side effects.
+Dry eye is largely preventable or, at least, easily managed in seven simple steps.

 • Leafy greens (spinach, romaine, chard, kale, bok choy)